isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-spinach/index.md

 ---
 We've seen that [bearded](https://pestpolicy.com/can-bearded-dragons-eat-apples/) dragons will eat fruits like peaches, watermelon, strawberries, and even apples.
 But can bearded dragons eat spinach - the green leafy vegetable?
 - Can spinach harm the bearded dragons or does it hold some significant nutritional value for them?
-**So, technically, YES - bearded dragons will feed on spinach as it's not toxic to these pets and the leafy vegetables have some level of nutritional value.�**
+**So, technically, YES - bearded dragons will feed on spinach as it's not toxic to these pets and the leafy vegetables have some level of nutritional value.**
 But spinach has notable compounds that would make the vegetable unsuitable for feeding to the bearded dragons on a regular basis.
 So, we generally advise you to avoid spinach in the beardies' diet.

 Check these